 To be eligible for a Toloa Tertiary Scholarship, applicants must:

-- For postgraduates - provide a copy of their earlier study transcript
+- Attach a copy of latest study transcript;

-- Have enrolled, or intend to enrol, in a full time undergraduate or postgraduate degree course, majoring in STEM subjects, at an approved NZQA accredited tertiary provider in New Zealand for the 2018 academic year.
+- Have enrolled, or intend to enrol, in a full time tertiary study, majoring in STEM subjects, at an approved NZQA accredited tertiary provider in New Zealand for the 2019 academic year.

 Full details of the Toloa Scholarship programme are provided here.